 2. Removal of polish residue

-After polishing the metallic surface or plastic plate, there are scratched that occur due to rough finish.
+After polishing the metallic surface or plastic plate, there are scratched that occur due to the rough finish.

 You can apply either denatured alcohol or isopropyl alcohol before cleaning to remove such instruction.
 After rinsing, the surface is left finely polished and free from scratches.